Elementor Website Builder Performance Audit: Where the Time Goes

 Our Benchmark Methodology

 Every speed score on MakeWPFast is based on real performance measurements, not estimates.
-We install each plugin on a clean WordPress 6.9 setup (PHP 8.3, MariaDB, GeneratePress theme) and measure the difference in three metrics:
+We install each plugin on a clean WordPress 6.9 setup (PHP 8.3, MariaDB, GeneratePress theme) and measure two key metrics:

-Memory usage — how much additional PHP memory the plugin consumes per request (30% of score).
-High memory usage can cause crashes on shared hosting.
+PHP Memory Usage — how much additional memory the plugin consumes per request.
+Each doubling of memory overhead costs 10 points.
+High memory usage can cause crashes on shared hosting and limits how many plugins you can safely run together.

-Database queries — how many extra SQL queries the plugin runs per page load (20% of score).
-More queries mean more database work on every request.
+Database Queries — how many extra SQL queries the plugin runs per page load.
+Each 10x increase in query overhead costs 25 points.
+More queries mean more database work, slower pages, and harder scaling.

 Plugins marked "Not Yet Tested" have not been benchmarked yet.
 We do not estimate or guess scores — if there is no measured data, there is no grade.